jgneff/openjfx/README.md

 ![OpenJFX: Current JavaFX release and early-access builds](images/banner.svg)

 OpenJFX is the open-source project that develops JavaFX.
 This project builds [Snap packages](https://snapcraft.io/openjfx) of OpenJFX directly from its [source repository](https://github.com/openjdk/jfx) on GitHub.
-These packages, together with OpenJDK 17 or later, provide everything you need to develop a JavaFX application on Linux, including all of the latest JAR files, native libraries, JMOD archives, API documentation, and source code of JavaFX.
+These packages, together with OpenJDK 21 or later, provide everything you need to develop a JavaFX application on Linux, including all of the latest JAR files, native libraries, JMOD archives, API documentation, and source code of JavaFX.

-The branches of this repository publish the JavaFX general-availability release (JavaFX GA) and early-access builds (JavaFX EA) for six hardware platforms.
-They are listed below by their Debian architecture (`dpkg --print-architecture`), machine hardware name (`uname -m`), and Java architecture (`os.arch`):
+The branches of this repository publish the JavaFX general-availability (GA) release and early-access (EA) builds for six hardware platforms.
+They are listed below by their Debian architecture, machine hardware name, and Java architecture:

 | Debian  | Machine | Java    | JavaFX GA | JavaFX EA |
 |:-------:|:-------:|:-------:|:---------:|:---------:|